A unified framework for imitation dynamics on higher-order networks: Discussion

 \section{Discussion}

-In this work, we propose a novel class of imitation-based update rules that explicitly incorporate the group structure of higher-order networks, and investigate how they shape the evolution of cooperation.
+In this work, we propose a class of imitation-based update rules that explicitly incorporate the group structure of higher-order networks, and investigate how they shape the evolution of cooperation.
 Specifically, when an individual is selected to update its strategy (the focal individual), it randomly selects $s$ hyperedges from all hyperedges it belongs to, and then chooses $q$ neighbors from each selected hyperedge as role models.
-After this, the focal individual imitates the strategy of one of these role models with a probability proportional to their utilities/fitness.
-In this way, this class of structure-aware update rules takes into account not only the role models themselves, but also the groups from which they are drawn.
-On homogeneous higher-order networks, we derive an analytical condition for the success of cooperation, which depends explicitly on $s$ and $q$.
-Based on this condition, we define a key metric for comparing the effectiveness of different update rules in promoting cooperation, termed information diversity.
+After this, the focal individual imitates the strategy of one of these role models with a probability proportional to its fitness.
+In this way, this class of update rules takes into account not only the role models themselves, but also the groups from which they are drawn.
+On homogeneous higher-order networks, we derive a closed-form condition for the success of cooperation, which depends on $s$ and $q$ only through the scalar $\eta$.
+Based on this condition, we uncover a quantity for comparing the effectiveness of different update rules in promoting cooperation, termed information diversity.
 Information diversity is the probability that among the $sq$ pieces of information acquired by an individual, two randomly selected pieces originate from different groups.
-Intriguingly, information diversity is independent of the network structure and payoff values.
-It is solely determined by the update rule.
-In three representative multiplayer social dilemmas (LPGG, MSG, and TPGG), we mathematically prove that the relative effectiveness of update rules in promoting cooperation is directly determined by their corresponding information diversity.
-Extensive simulations confirm that this relationship holds more generally across additional social dilemmas and in hypergraphs exhibiting order-heterogeneity and degree-heterogeneity.
-Our work provides a unified perspective to explain the differences in the ability of classical imitation-based update rules to promote cooperation, and offers valuable guidance for identifying and designing more effective update rules on higher-order networks.
+We prove that, for arbitrary multiplayer social dilemmas, the relative effectiveness of update rules in promoting cooperation is determined by their information diversity.
+Extensive simulations show that high information diversity continues to favor cooperation on heterogeneous hypergraphs constructed synthetically and from empirical data.
+Our work provides a unified perspective to explain the differences in the capability of classical imitation-based update rules to promote cooperation.
+It identifies information diversity as the decisive feature of update rules that governs the evolution of cooperation on higher-order networks, offering valuable guidance for identifying and designing effective decision-making rules in complex networked systems.